Gottox/child_pty/README.md

 * All file descriptors are bound to the pty in the `#stdio` array point to the the same object as `#pty`.
 This is also true for `#stdin` and `#stdout`.
-* If stderr is bound to the pty the field `#stderr` is a dummy Event Emitter that will never emit any events.
+* If stderr is bound to the pty the field `#stderr` will be a dummy Event Emitter that will never emit any events.

 ### PtyRwStream